-▼ Air Bag/Seat Belt Pretensioner System Warning Light
+▼Air Bag/Seat Belt Pretensioner System Warning Light

-If the air bag/seat belt pretensioner system is OK, the warning light comes on when the ignition switch is turned to the ON position or after the engine is cranked.
+If the air bag/seat belt pretensioner system is normal, the warning light illuminates when the ignition switch is turned to the ON position or after the engine is cranked.
 After about 6 seconds it goes out.

-A system malfunction is indicated when the warning light constantly flashes, stays on or doesn't come on at all.
+A system malfunction is indicated when the warning light constantly flashes, illuminates or doesn't illuminate at all when the ignition switch is turned to the ON position.
 If any of these occur, consult an Authorized Mazda Dealer as soon as possible.
 The system may not work in an accident.

-Self-Servicing the Air Bag/ Pretensioner Systems:

-Self-servicing or tampering with the systems is dangerous.
-An air bag/pretensioner could accidentally activate or become disabled.
+Self-Servicing the Air Bag/ Pretensioner Systems: Self-servicing or tampering with the systems is dangerous.
+An air bag/ pretensioner could accidentally activate or become disabled.
 This could cause serious injuries.
 Never tamper with the systems and always have an Authorized Mazda Dealer perform all servicing and repairs.